 Prior to joining Marriott in 1996, Mr. Sorenson was a partner with the law firm Latham & Watkins in Washington, D.C., where he specialized in mergers and acquisitions litigation.

 Mr. Sorenson is a graduate of the University of Minnesota Law School and of Luther College in Decorah, Iowa.
-He resides in Chevy Chase, Maryland, with his wife, Ruth.
-They have four children.

 Carl T. Berquist †